Poly-OpenDev/Nomad/readme.md

 # **Nomad Chat**
 ## News
-##### version 0.00.001-prealpha1
+##### version 0.00.001-annual
- - gathering research for avatars - https://repl.it/talk/ask/Getting-user-pfp-from-repl-auth/51580
- - login partially works
+ - The version is not ready - see the nightly branch for progress.